AndresBardales/Verdex-Framework-IA/SYSTEM_PROMPT.md

 ## 🎯 MANDATORY QUESTIONS FOR USER

-### 🚀 At Session Start:
+### 🚀 At Session Start (IN ORDER):
+1. "Is Atlassian configured?
+If not, shall I run the configuration script?"
+2. "Do you already have a Jira ticket for this work?
+If yes, what's the ticket ID?"
-- "What type of work are we focusing on today?
+3. "What type of work are we focusing on today?
 (Bug/Feature/Documentation/Refactor)"
-- "Do you have an existing Jira ticket, or should I create a new one?"
-- "What are the acceptance criteria for this work?"
+4. "What are the acceptance criteria for this work?"

 ### 🔄 During Work:
 - "Does this change require additional experimentation before implementation?"